|In-state Tuition (per semester hour, unless noted)||$4,344 PER YR.*|

-- The campus is home to the Panhandle-Plains Historical Museum, largest history museum in Texas.
+- The campus is home to the Panhandle-Plains Historical Museum, one of largest history museums in Texas.

-At West Texas A&M University, we offer our students the WTAMU experience—an opportunity to cultivate lifelong friendships, instill ethics and solidify values while building skills for success.
-That, coupled with our low tuition and challenging course offerings, makes a degree from WTAMU both attainable and affordable for bright, motivated students regardless of their means.
+At West Texas A&M University, students have the WTAMU experience—an opportunity to cultivate lifelong friendships, instill ethics and solidify values while building skills for success.
+That, coupled with low tuition and challenging course offerings, makes a degree from WTAMU both attainable and affordable for bright, motivated students regardless of their means.

 The University offers 59 undergraduate degree programs, 38 master’s degree programs and two doctoral programs—a Ph.D. in agriculture and an Ed.D. in educational leadership.
 Students learn from top faculty in smart classrooms at both the Canyon campus and the WTAMU Amarillo Center and enjoy access to a variety of activities that contribute to the WTAMU experience.
 Those activities include everything from study-abroad opportunities and research initiatives to leadership development programs and internships as well as more than 100 campus organizations and Division II athletics.

-More than $150 million in construction, renovations and campus beautification projects over the past 15 years have transformed the WTAMU landscape.
-New and improved facilities, including the Agricultural Sciences Complex, a stand-alone WTAMU Amarillo Center, and an under-construction, on-campus football stadium, support the university’s commitment to excellence and contribute to the WTAMU experience while serving a growing and diverse population of almost 9,500 students representing 48 states, 55 countries and four U.S. territories.
+Plus, more than $200 million in construction, renovations and campus beautification projects over the past 15 years have transformed the WTAMU landscape.
+New and improved facilities, including the Agricultural Sciences Complex, a stand-alone WTAMU Amarillo Center, and an under-construction, on-campus football stadium, support the university’s commitment to excellence and contribute to the WTAMU experience while serving a growing and diverse population of approximately 10,000 students.